seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 CC-SECURE-POLICY-INFO-MIB
 -------------------------

-The Secure Policy Information MIB defines one table, cSecPolicyRuleTable, to manage the security policy rules that are compared against inbound and outbound data traffic flow to determine how the data traffic flow should be treated (e.g., protect, bypass, discard).
+The Secure Policy Information MIB module defines one table, cSecPolicyRuleTable, to manage the security policy rules that are compared against inbound and outbound data traffic flow to determine how the data traffic flow should be treated (e.g., protect, bypass, discard).

 CC-SECURE-CONNECTION-INFO-MIB
 -----------------------------

-The Secure Connection Information MIB defines one table, cSecConTable, to manage the base/common information for secure connections: data plane identifier, type (e.g., 'tls', 'ipsec'), direction (inbound, outbound, bidirectional), local and remote key material references, cryptographic suite, establishment time, and status.
+The Secure Connection Information MIB module defines one table, cSecConTable, to manage the base/common information for secure connections: data plane identifier, type (e.g., 'tls', 'ipsec'), direction (inbound, outbound, bidirectional), local and remote key material references, cryptographic suite, establishment time, and status.

 Definition of the CC MIB module
 ===============================